-The advancement in technologies like growing personal computers, the internet and the techniques used in filmmaking leading to the digital era were a great help in transporting ideas as well as films around the globe.
+The advancement in technologies like growing personal computers, the internet, and the techniques used in filmmaking leading to the digital era were a great help in transporting ideas as well as films around the globe.

 This meant that the non-Hollywood filmmakers could compete with Hollywood in regards to making films and delivering them to their audiences.
-In such environment came as a rescue action of some sort.
+In such an environment came as a rescue action of some sort.
 Big budgeted movies of Hollywood were gaining a lot of hype and fame.
 Von Trier and Vinterberg wanted to prove a point by showing that budgets do not define quality.